Cerulean-Circle-GmbH/Web4Articles/README.md

 8. **Document findings:**
    - Append a timestamped entry to `recovery.md` summarizing findings, gaps, and actions taken.
    - Notify the QA user with the summary and next steps.

+### DevContainer (cross-platform)

+- The project will provide a cross-platform devcontainer to standardize local/CI environments.
+- Requirements will be defined under `scrum.pmo/sprints/sprint-4/` and built in that sprint.
+- Until the devcontainer is available, ensure local environment matches the "DevOps Environment Verification" list above.

 **Important:**